-There are few standard resume formats to choose from, depending on your level of experience and work intentions:
+There are a few standard resume formats to choose from, depending on your level of experience and work intentions:

 Make sure you decide on a format before you start writing, otherwise your resume will look disorganized and the recruiter won’t be able to find the information they want to find.